Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 6. You Often Feel Like the Outsider

-7. You’ve Been Labeled the Troublemaker or Rebel
+7. You’ve Been Labeled the “Troublemaker”

-Scapegoats aren’t troublemakers — they’re aware.
+Scapegoats aren’t troublemakers, they’re aware.

-If you see yourself in these signs, you’re not alone — and you’re not the problem.
+If you see yourself in these signs, please know:

 Black woman standing on a balcony taking a deep breath, symbolizing peace, freedom, and release from toxic family blame.